 The Celts of Cornwall had already converted to Christianity.

-Their leaders, officially recognized by the Church of Rome, were adopted as patron saints throughout Brittany.
+Their preachers, officially recognized by the Church of Rome, were adopted as Breton patron saints when they evangelized the country.

-They brought with them their old Celtic traditions which became anchored in the depth of the Christian beliefs.
+However, they brought with them their old Celtic traditions which became anchored in the core of the Christian beliefs.

 Instead, they transformed them into local saints who protected, healed and watched over people’ in their everyday life.